 Aljedani 2017 — Heavy metals and elements in honeybees and honey from Saudi Arabia

-Honeybee (Apis mellifera jemenatica) bodies and honey samples were collected from four agricultural regions of Saudi Arabia and analyzed for eight heavy metals (Cd, Cr, Cu, Fe, Mn, Ni, Pb, Zn) and four mineral elements (Ca, K, Mg, Na) by ICP-OES.
-In honeybee samples, Cd, Cr, Ni, and Pb were not detected (all ND, mean ± SD = 0.000 ± 0.000 mg/g) in any region; Fe was the dominant heavy metal (range 2.088–8.794 mg/g across regions).
-In honey samples, Cd, Mn, and Pb were not detected; Cr and Ni were found only in trace amounts in Al-Baha honey (Cr 0.1599 mg/L, Ni 0.037 mg/L); Fe was again the most concentrated metal (0.907–1.904 mg/L).
-All measured values fell within internationally permissible limits according to the authors, providing a relatively clean baseline for honey from agricultural regions distant from heavy industry.
+Honeybee (Apis mellifera jemenatica) bodies and honey samples were collected from four agricultural regions of Saudi Arabia (Jazan, Asir, Al-Baha, Makkah) in March 2017 and analyzed for eight heavy metals (Cd, Cr, Cu, Fe, Mn, Ni, Pb, Zn) and four mineral elements (Ca, K, Mg, Na) by ICP-OES after dry-ashing.
+In honeybee tissue, Cd, Cr, Ni, and Pb were not detected (mean ± SD = 0.000 ± 0.000 mg/g) in any region; Fe was the dominant heavy metal (2.088–8.794 mg/g across regions).
+In honey, Cd, Mn, and Pb were not detected; Cr and Ni were quantified only in Al-Baha honey (Cr 0.1599 mg/L, Ni 0.037 mg/L); Fe was again the most concentrated heavy metal (0.907–1.904 mg/L).
+The author concludes that all measured values fell within international permissible limits for honey and bee products in Saudi Arabia, providing a low-contamination baseline for honey from agricultural regions distant from heavy industry.

 Key numbers